chobbledotcom/vegan-prestwich/place/milk-and-miel.md

 times:
 - "7 Days a Week: 9am-3pm"
 ---

+[January 2024:](https://www.instagram.com/p/C2kTUBntQtG/) "@milkmieluk have a fancy new menu!
+Quite a few good vegan options, both sweet and savoury.
+We tried the shroom toast and the avocado smash.
+Both were lovely though mushrooms were especially delicious."

 [January 2024:](https://www.instagram.com/p/C2SQne4tnHi/) "Stopped in for brunch @milkmieluk today.
 The vegan breakfast is top tier!
 Lovely vegan croissant as well."